TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 As mentioned above, if you want to use a 3D vgg model, you need to look at this file (and uncomment ['import vgg'](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/3a8a1d596342136bb5e7cd3570cca7866f2e9ab4/main_10fold.py#L20),['model_names' variable](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/f39eccb487a5af33298b6d6efda56dad7815886f/main_10fold.py#L32), ['--arch' argument](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/f39eccb487a5af33298b6d6efda56dad7815886f/main_10fold.py#L54) and [model initiation / definition](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/f39eccb487a5af33298b6d6efda56dad7815886f/main_10fold.py#L166) in the main file)

+The options for different kinds of VGGs include:  'VGG', 'vgg6_bn', 'vgg11', 'vgg11_bn', 'vgg13', 'vgg13_bn', 'vgg16', 'vgg16_bn',  'vgg19_bn', 'vgg19'.

+If you want to learn more about deep learning (even beyond this class), it is highly recommended to be very familiar with vgg models and how it is coded up in Python.